stackw3/templates/.github/CONTRIBUTING.md

 ## Getting Started

-1. Fork the repository from [Github](https://github.com/stackw3/templates).
+1. Fork templates repository from [here](https://github.com/stackw3/templates).
 2. Clone it to your local machine.
 3. Create a new branch before contributing.